SQM case

 This case is different from the Penta Case in that false invoices the tax authorities (SII) were then used to funnel money to politicians on both sides of the political spectrum.
-In the Penta Case, funds were diverted to right wing politicians of the RN and UDI parties.
+In the Penta Case, funds were diverted to right wing politicians of the National Renewal (RN) and Independent Democratic Union (UDI) parties.
 In the SQM case, the members of the governing coalition, the Nueva Mayoria, received funds as well.

 This case is still under investigation.
 The politicians under investigation are listed below.
 In many cases payments were made to their assistants and not directly to the politicians.